NarubyRiverlione/steamboiler/memory-bank/progress.md

   - Conversion of absorbed energy to condensed steam volume
   - Dynamic temperature changes based on energy transfer
 - ✅ Energy balance approach for boiler calculations
+- ✅ Turbine RPM calculation based on steam flow and boiler pressure
+- ✅ Physics-based turbine model with inertia and friction
+- ✅ Automatic turbine valve control using PID controller in hold mode
+- ✅ Realistic electricity generation that only occurs at maximum RPM

 ### User Interface